-Taormina is a medieval city of a priceless historical value that is a must stop for the visitors who travel to Sicily every year.
+Taormina is a medieval city of a priceless historical value and one of the best places to visit in Sicily.
 And it is not surprising after finding in every corner the inherited wealth of being one of the old capitals of Sicily.

 The lights, the cleaning of the streets, the flowers … clearly the city council cares about the look of Taormina before the watchful eyes of thousands of tourists who travel to the city every season.

 After all the golden years in Greek, Roman and Byzantine times, with the Arab conquest the city was reduced to ruins and condemned to oblivion.

 It did not reappear until the XIX century, when the famous poet and writer Von Goethe started to describe the beauty of the Greek theater and all the wondrous surroundings.
 The painter Otto Gèleng made diverse works where was represented the Greek theater with a snowy volcano in eruption at the background.
 This, captivated the European aristocracy, who dragged by curiosity began to visit the city, turning into the pioneers of what we know today as “modern tourism.”

 This European high class conditioned a luxury tourism that started from the second half of the 19th century to the present.
 It is still easy to find this luxury influence nowadays in Taormina, especially in big 5-stars hotels as the Villa Sant’ Andrea, the San Domenico Palace, or the most historic and famous of all: the Grand Hotel Timeo.

 Top things to do in Taormina in one day

 Taormina, even though it is located along the coast, rises 200 meters above sea level, on Mount Taurus.
 Prepare to climb stairs and ramps as the slope is very steep!

 In this article we will show you the best plans to do in Taormina in one day.